DhananjayPorwal/productive-vs-code/README.md

 Now, we are in a condition where we have to change the name of a function, one thing we can do is find and replace all but changes reflects to all the matching strings.

 To solve this issue, there is an option in `VS Code`.
 Select the function name you want to change, press `right mouse key` and then select `Rename Symbol`.
-In this option, VS Code replaces all the function name everywhere it is called.
+In this option, VS Code replaces all the function name everywhere it is called across the file system.

-One more alternative way of doing this, we can select text and press `right mouse key` and select `Find All References
+One more alternative way of doing this, we can select text and press `right mouse key` and select `Find All References`.